ahly24/latin102-04/translation2.md

 - feminine, accusative, singular, perfect, passive

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
 - feminine, dative, plural.
-Hyginus uses this case because the arrows are acting as the indirect object.❌
+Hyginus uses this case because it rep

 5. Identify the form of moriens.
 - neuter, nominative, singular, present, active❌
+- *masculine, nominative, singular, present, active*

 6. Identify felle.
 Why does Hyginus use this case?
 - neuter, ablative, singular.
 Hyginus uses this case because it explains the prepositional phrase❌ of the arrows dyed with poison.
+- *Felle is ablative due to the ablative of means.*

 7. Identify the form of tinctas.
 - feminine, accusative, plural, perfect, passive